Designing coherent, cross-platform, AI-native products

 The Discipline

 This article opened with a bottleneck and has spent thirteen chapters replacing it.
 The design system analogy carried most of the distance, and here is where it ends.
 Visual design systems asked for consistency: the same button, the same blue, the same spacing, everywhere.
 An adaptive brand asks for something harder, because its surfaces are not supposed to be the same.
 They are generated per person, per channel, per moment, in whatever language the customer thinks in.
 Buttons needed consistency.
-Generative products need coherence, and coherence is a property of what holds while everything else adapts.
+Generative products need coherence, and coherence is what holds while everything else adapts.

 PART V